RECREATION & COMMUNITY SERVICES

 97 Hillview Avenue, Los Altos

-The Recreation Department staff will help you locate the perfect setting for your wedding receptions, family gatherings, special events, conferences, performances, vendor fairs or meetings.
-Park picnic tables and barbeques are available for use on a first come first served basis.
-However, the Patriot Corner Group Picnic Area in Shoup Park may be reservedin advance.
+The Recreation & Community Services Department staff will help you locate the perfect setting for your wedding receptions, family gatherings, special events, conferences, performances, vendor fairs, or meetings.
+Park picnic tables and barbecues are available for use on a first-come, first-served basis.
+However, the Patriot Corner Group Picnic Area in Shoup Park may be reserved in advance.

 Hillview Community Center

 The center hosts many Recreation & Community Services offerings including classes in art, dance, fitness, cooking, music, and more.
 The 8.3 acre site includes the "Whistlestop" playground, par course, Little League baseball diamond, soccer field, Bus Barn Theater, Los Altos History Museum, Gilbert Smith History House, Los Altos Senior Program, and the administrative offices of the Recreation & Community Services Department.
 Available rental facilities include a multi-purpose room with kitchen facility, social hall, conference room, classroom/meeting rooms and two bocce ball courts.
 All of these facilities are available for birthday celebration rentals.

 1 North San Antonio Road

 Centered amongst the historic Apricot Orchard in the Civic Center complex, LAYC offers rental space and is the location for many Recreation & Community Services programs and classes.

 1570 Holt Avenue

 This 4.5-acre park offers an outdoor basketball court, pathways, a large multi-purpose turf, playground area, picnic tables, individual barbecues and public restrooms.
 Also home to the Los Altos Senior Program’s newest location.
 Meeting/class rooms and a multi-purpose room with kitchen facilities are available to rent.